erebe/personal-server/README.md

         kubectl apply -f dovecot/dovecot.yml
 ```

-For postfix it is the same and we are reusing the previous created TLS certificat for providing STARTTLS/SSL support for the SMTP server
+For postfix it is the same, and we are reusing the previous created TLS certificate for providing STARTTLS/SSL support for the SMTP server

 ```yaml
 apiVersion: apps/v1